the-mind/onlinesecurity.github.io/training/cybersecuritythreats.md

-> In a nutshell, an asset is what we’re trying to protect. a threat is what we’re trying to protect against. a vulnerability is a weakness or gap in our protection efforts.
+> In a nutshell, an asset is what we’re trying to protect.
+A threat is what we’re trying to protect against.
+A vulnerability is a weakness or gap in our protection efforts.

 This section covers the most common cyber threats that affect organizations and individuals.
 The threats covered in this section:
 * Social engineering